tldr-pages/tldr/pages/common/cupsctl.md

 `cupsctl -h {{server[:port]}}`

-- Display current configuration values [E]ncrypting the connection to the scheduler:
+- Enable encryption on the connection to the scheduler:

 `cupsctl -E`